 What is considered sick leave abuse

 What is considered sick leave abuse has become a real issue in the last few months.
-Of course employers are never happy when you take sick leave, they never have been.
+Of course, employers are never happy when you take sick leave.
+They never have been.
 They think you have to be committed like they are, which is seven days a week of course.
-However with the current issues of employees being off on sick leave due to enforced isolation through the COVID-19 rule and enforcement.
+However with the current issue of employees being off on sick leave due to enforced isolation through the COVID-19 rule and enforcement.
 Having COVID-19 itself and the mental effects of isolation and stress caused by two years of the pandemic and heading into year three.
-The calls to us have tripled regarding the way employees have been unfair treated and abused regarding absenteeism and sick leave related issues.
+Calls have tripled regarding employees being unfairly treated and abused regarding absenteeism and sick leave-related issues.

 Uncaring employees taking advantage of you

-Abuse of sick leave refers to employees who, over a period of time, have “gamed” the employers attendance policy.
-Exploitation of sick leave policy may range from employees not calling in or not showing up for their shifts, exhausting their available leave every month, and requesting extra time off when well.
+Abuse of sick leave refers to employees who, over a period of time, have “gamed” the employer’s attendance policy.
+The exploitation of sick leave policy may range from employees not calling in or not showing up for their shifts, exhausting their available leave every month, and requesting extra time off when well.

-Every time there is extra work to be done, knowing its going to be a busy day tomorrow, surprisingly employees are then sick, this places an extra burden on existing staff to carry the extra work.
-Also in these days of austerity, company’s do not have any spare labor and it falls to existing staff to do the work.
-Doctors certificates, particularly around the issues of mental health, bullying are more common than 20 years ago.
+Every time there is extra work to be done, knowing it’s going to be a busy day tomorrow, surprisingly employees are then sick, this places an extra burden on existing staff to carry the extra work.
+Also in these days of austerity, companies do not have any spare labor and it falls to existing staff to do the work.
+Doctors’ certificates, particularly around the issues of mental health, bullying are more common than 20 years ago.

 Schemes and abuse by employers

-This occurs obviously when the employee in the view of the employer is gaming, lying, taking advantage of the the employer, the following are examples.
+This occurs obviously when the employee in the view of the employer is gaming, lying, or taking advantage of the employer, the following are examples.

-- The employer insist they accompany the employee to the doctor’s, want to meeting with the doctor to discus the illness or injury.
+- The employer insists they accompany the employee to the doctor’s and want to meet with the doctor to discuss the illness or injury.

 - Want to conduct their own assessment in the workplace regarding your injury and ability to perform your duties.